 - Your “status” in the pecking order (leader/follower)

 - A unique combination of pheromones to create a unique “scent signature”, or “odorprint”.
 This also means you may be compatible with very specific people.
 You may find people who you normally wouldn’t find attractive, more attractive than usual if your genes or “chemistry” is highly compatible with a certain someone (see above about how the major histocompability index influences attraction between partners).

 This list is made up of some of the most obvious, as well as “known” effects that have been researched (as a community, as well as the scientific community).

-Remember, scientists are still catching up to what many enthusiasts have already figured out.
+Remember, scientists are still catching up to what many enthusiasts have already found out through experimentation.

 As an example, the main pheromones that have been put “under the microscope” in a scientific setting, are androstenone, androstenol, androstadienone, and androsterone.

 However, there are over 20 unique pheromones (and pheromone-like substances) that have strong evidence to suggest certain effects on other people.